 What Is Trekking?

 Usually, the trails along which people trek are not well-defined and cut through the expanse of a mountain range, tropical island, rainforest, or another equally virgin part of mother nature.
-Perhaps this definition sounds eerily familiar to that of hiking or backpacking, but you will soon see that there are some key differences!
+Perhaps this definition sounds eerily familiar to hiking or backpacking, but you will soon see that there are some key differences!

 Trekking into the wilderness will not only treat you to the serenity of nature and breath-taking panoramas, but it will also put you face-to-face with physical and mental challenges that provide ample grounds for personal growth.

-For one, many trails follow the most remote parts of an area, unserviceable by conventional modes of transport like vehicles.
+Many trails follow the most remote parts of an area, unserviceable by conventional modes of transport like vehicles.
 This suggests that a certain amount of preparation is necessary before you embark on a long trek…

 How Does Trekking Differ From Hiking And Backpacking?